+Eligibility Criteria

+EAHP ATLP Comparison of

+Criteria

-EAHP ATLP Comparison of Criteria Legal Status Dependent Dependent • Same Age • 16 through 20 For purposes of reporting for D.S., eligible youth will be 16-17, based on the class member definition of individuals who are under the age of 18.
+Legal Status Dependent Dependent • Same Age • 16 through 20 For purposes of reporting for D.S., eligible youth will be 16-17, based on the class member definition of individuals who are under the age of 18.
 16 and 17 (at entry).
-Young people can remain in the program past 18 if enrolled upon their 18 th birthday.
-ATLP eligibility is limited to youth ages 16 and 17 at entry whereas EAHP might serve youth 16 to 20 at entry Placement Needs Being released from an institutional or congregate care setting and/or Has been in placement exception or night-to-night foster care placement five days or more and/or Has history of disrupting from other group or family placements and Youth prefers to live more independently Does not have a court order for Involuntary Treatment (ITA), accepted CLIP application, or eligible for Developmental Disabilities Administration (DDA) Residential Habilitation Center (RHC), State Operating Living Alternatives (SOLA), or BRS QRTP and Most recent placement was not ITA, CLIP, DDA - RHC or SOLA, and • ATLP criteria limits eligibility for youth with complex behavioral health or DDA needs release from or eligible for behavioral health or DDA beds ATLP placement is the most appropriate given the youth's strengths, needs, and goals for independence and No relative or suitable other placement available (i.e., court order/report) permanency plan identifies a permanency plan for reunification, adoption, or kinship placement as the only option
+Young people can remain in the program past 18 if enrolled on or before their 18 th birthday.
+ATLP eligibility is limited to youth ages 16 and 17 at entry whereas EAHP might serve youth 16 to 20 at entry Placement Needs Being released from an institutional or congregate care setting and/or Has been in placement exception or night-to-night foster care placement five days or more and/or Has history of disrupting from other group or family placements and Youth prefers to live more independently Does not have a court order for Involuntary Treatment (ITA), accepted CLIP application, or eligible for Developmental Disabilities Administration (DDA) Residential Habilitation Center (RHC), State Operating Living Alternatives (SOLA), or BRS QRTP and Most recent placement was not ITA, CLIP, DDA - RHC or SOLA, and ATLP placement is the most appropriate given the youth's ATLP criteria limits eligibility for youth with complex behavioral health or DDA needs release from or eligible for behavioral health or DDA beds and goals for independence and No relative or suitable other placement available (i.e., court order/report) permanency plan identifies a permanency plan for reunification, adoption, or kinship placement as the only option